quantumjim/Quantum-information-course-Basel/README.md

 Some exercises will be in the form of Jupyter notebooks.
 These can be run locally by installing [Python 3](https://www.python.org/downloads/), [Jupyter](https://jupyter.org/) and [Qiskit](https://qiskit.org/).
 They can also be run online without any installation using the [IBM Quantum Experience](https://quantum-computing.ibm.com/jupyter/).
 For this, just use the 'import' function.

+The easiest way to to download the exercises is to download the whole repository using [this link](https://github.com/quantumjim/Quantum-information-course-Basel/archive/master.zip).

 * Exercise 1: Work through [this notebook](exercises/Hello_Qiskit.ipynb).
 Note that [this file](exercises/hello_quantum.py) needs to be located in the same directory.
 If using the IBM Quantum Experience, simply upload both.
 Hand in the completed notebook by email.